 Israel had run after quick solutions; God invited them back to quiet trust.
 When we slow our pace, we make room for strength to grow in stillness.

 These passages ground us.
-What the Bible says about rest is not a luxury; it is a way God cares for His people.
+What the Bible says about rest is a way God cares for His people.
 In the week-to-week press of responsibilities, Scripture helps us choose a gentler pace that honors both calling and capacity.

 Managing Burnout Biblically